gardenlinux/gardenlinux/tests/README.md

 - **uefi** _(optional)_: To enable UEFI boot, by default legacy boot is used.
 Default is `false`

 - **secureboot** _(optional)_: To enable secureboot, if secureboot is enabled UEFI boot will be used, no matter how the `uefi` option is set.
-For secureboot it is important that the path options to the keys are set properly.
+For secureboot it is important that the path options to the keys and database are set properly.
 Default is `false`.
 - **db_path** _(optional)_: The path to the signature database for secureboot.
 Default is `/gardenlinux/cert/secureboot.db.auth`
 - **kek_path** _(optional)_: The path to the key exchange key for secureboot.
 Default is `/gardenlinux/cert/secureboot.kek.auth`
 - **pk_path** _(optional)_: The path to the platform key for secureboot.
 Default is `/gardenlinux/cert/secureboot.pk.auth`